Steel Valley School District Annual Public Notice

 Parents with concerns regarding their student may contact building principals at any time to request a screening or evaluation of their child.
 Communication with parents and eligible students shall be in English or the native language of the parents.

 After all the evaluations are completed, an Evaluation Report (ER) will be compiled and include specific team recommendations as to whether the student is exceptional and is in need of specially designed instruction.
 The ER will also provide information as to the types of interventions that are appropriate to meet the child's specified needs.
-This evaluation will be completed and a report sent to the parents within 60 days.
+This evaluation will be completed and a report sent to the parents within 60 calendar days (not counting summer months).
 Parents are then invited to participate in a meeting where the report will be discussed.

 If the student meets criteria for special education services, an Individualized Education Program (IEP) will be developed for specialized services for the student within 30 days.
 The Steel Valley School District IEP Team will consist of at least two of the following district staff: the building principal, the special education teacher, the regular education teacher, the psychologist, the director of pupil services, other teachers or specialists as needed and other administrative staff when appropriate.
 One person may fulfill two or more roles.